Navigraph/navigraph-js-sdk/README.md

 ```

 > **Note**
 > A full reference will make its way to our developer documentation website in the future.
-In the meantime, please reference this usage section along with the [Gettin Started](https://developers.navigraph.com/docs/sdk/getting-started) guide!
+In the meantime, please reference this usage section along with the [Getting Started](https://developers.navigraph.com/docs/sdk/getting-started) guide!

 ## Supported environments